J-CF-Leung/Study_Vault/Physics/IB Physics/Introductory quantum mechanics.md

 	- Physical objects show _wave behaviour_
 	- Energy and momentum carried by waves is _quantised_

-# Wavefunctions in free space
+# Wave mechanics in free space
-(Insert quote from Castelnovo here)

 ## The double-slit experiment
 ![[Double slit experinent.png]]